PolymathNetwork/polymath-core/README.md

 # Polymath Core

 The Polymath Core smart contracts provide a system for launching regulatory-compliant securities tokens on a decentralized blockchain.
-This particular repository is the implementation of a system that allows the creation of ST-20-compatible tokens.
+This particular repository is the implementation of a system that allows for the creation of ST-20-compatible tokens.
 This system has a modular design that promotes a variety of pluggable components for various types of issuances, legal requirements, and offering processes.

 # ST-20 Interface Overview